 People don’t need to sleep all night for the effect to work.
-Naps as short as 60 minutes are as effective—-as long as sleepers experience both REM and slow-wave, “deep” sleep (Mednick et al 2003).
+Naps as short as 60 minutes may be just as effective, as long as they include slow-wave (non-REM) sleep (Mednick et al 2003; Alger et al 2012).

-The effect has been demonstrated on kids as well as adults (Backhaus et al 2008).
+The effect has been demonstrated on kids as well as adults (Backhaus et al 2008; Kurdziel et al 2013).
 So it seems to make sense for kids to schedule their studies before naps and bedtime.
 Unfortunately, institutionalized learning doesn’t make room for study-naps!
 It would appear that home-schoolers-—and other kids with flexible academic schedules—-are at a distinct advantage.

 Sleep and cognitive development

 It’s also possible that chronic sleep restriction has a more lasting effect on cognitive performance.